MicrosoftDocs/hybrid/hybrid/app-solutions/solution-deployment-guide-ha-kubernetes.md

 Before getting started with this deployment guide, make sure you:

 - Review the [High availability Kubernetes cluster pattern](pattern-ha-kubernetes.md) article.
+- Review the contents of the [companion GitHub repository](https://github.com/Azure-Samples/azure-intelligent-edge-patterns/tree/master/AKSe-on-AzStackHub), which contains additional assets referenced in this article.
 - Have an account that can access the [Azure Stack Hub user portal](/azure-stack/user/azure-stack-use-portal), with at least ["contributor" permissions](/azure-stack/user/azure-stack-manage-permissions).

 ## Download and Prepare AKS Engine